Prior to the lesson, have designated places for students to sit in their novel study groups. Group Size:

 3. Discussion questions for each novel (attached in Daily Question folder and embedded in lesson) Procedures:

-- The Riddle of Penncroft Farm: Chapter 12
+- The Riddle of Penncroft Farm: Finish Chapter 3 and 4

-- My Brother Sam is Dead: Chapter 11
+- My Brother Sam is Dead: Chapters 3 and 4

 1. Have students get into their Revolutionary War novel groups to discuss the reading from the day before.